constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

    * review past programs and solutions
    * make maps of things you might want to work on later
    * explore alternative routes of learning

-## Part II: Review

-1. No math problem is ever truly exhausted, and no computer program is ever truly finished.
-   Review is often worthwhile.
-Repeat steps.
-Take this seriously.

-2. Don't fixate on one problem for too long.
-Go broad, not deep.
-Return to the problem later, especially after you've learned new things.

-3. Work on groups of related problems at once.
-Try to keep your search local, not scattershot.

-4. Heuristics are wise rules of thumb, not ironclad principles.
-Break these rules as needed.

-Mix it up:

-   * Have at least one uncommon tool in your toolbox of solutions
-   * Have at least one uncommon question on your list of unsolved problems

-## Part III: Alternative routes of learning

-1. Talk to other people interested in talking about math
-2. Watch videos and lectures about mathematics
-3. Study with groups of other people
-4. Read about mathematics: books, magazines, wikis, blog posts, etc.
-5. Pretend like you are going to teach something, and prepare an explanation
-6. Verbalize your explanation to a rubber duck
-7. Find a willing listener, and verbalize your explanation to another person
-8. Try inventing your own problems
-9. Try inventing your own problem sets
-10. Try putting two ideas together in weirdest ways you can imagine
-11. Experiment with your own learning heuristics, and review how they worked

 # Hidden Assumptions and Prerequisites